robertbraeutigam/scan/README.md

 This message supports a backward-compatible upgrade path of the protocol.
 Future versions may decide to add new message types, and may fall back to an earlier version of the protocol, if this frame is received.

-#### Frame type: 06 (Keep-Alive)

-The initiator may send this message to make sure that the logical (and physical) connection to the responder is open.

-There is no payload in the message.

-In case of network failures the initiator would not necessarily be aware that a responder is no longer connected.
-It may wait for events to be delivered that never arrive.
-Although there is no explicit answer to this message, the underlying physical connection must eventually indicate an issue, if the message can not be delivered.
-Thus either this message gets eventually delivered, or the logical connection gets eventually closed.

-Intermediates must repeat this message and propagate failures back in an appropriate manner.
-Intermediates may batch keep-alive message, if multiple devices send keep-alive to a given device, not all of them need to be actually delivered, since the connection is already tested with one keep-alive.

 #### Frame type: 16 (Application Message Intermediate Frame)